 I am clearly on the pizza train here, but I really can’t help it.
 I made and froze two batches of my Italian pizza dough yesterday, and so of course it was the perfect reason for me to make one more pizza.

 Yay for chicken pesto pizza for dinner on a rainy Tuesday!
 Seriously though, you’ve got to make the perfect grilled chicken from last summer to use in this recipe.

-Sure you could also use rotisserie chicken, or really whatever chicken leftover you have around.
-But to really make this pizza be as special as it is in my dreams, I need to make that grilled chicken tenderloin covered in the smoked paprika spice mix.
-Holy grilled chicken, you’ll see what I’m talking about!
+Sure you could also use leftover rotisserie chicken, but to really make this pizza be as special as it is in my dreams, I need to make that grilled chicken tenderloin covered in the smoked paprika spice mix.